School Intervention Research

 Katharina Schneider (Ludwigsburg University of Education)

-Did you actually know how many languages the children in your child's class have?
-With our meRLe project, we have taken up this linguistic diversity and integrated it into our support programme for learning and reading strategies.
-Reading is a key qualification for successful educational processes.
-The reading and learning strategies taught in the project help children to follow lessons better even after the transition to secondary school.
-Reciprocal teaching is a scientifically proven method for acquiring these strategies.
-Pupils can learn and practise the strategies together in small groups.
-The special thing about the meRLe project is that the pupils are allowed to use all the languages in class that help them learn and apply these strategies.
-This creates a co-operative learning environment in which German and all other languages are welcome.
+Did you actually know how many languages the students in your classroom have?
+With our meRLe project, we have taken up the linguistic diversity and integrated it into our program for learning and reading strategies.
+Reading is a key aspect of successful education.
+The reading and learning strategies taught in the project help students to actively participate in classroom learning and instruction.
+Reciprocal teaching is a empirically proven method for acquiring these strategies.
+Students can learn and practice the strategies together in small groups.
+The innovative element of the meRLe project is that the students are allowed to use all the languages in the class that help them to apply these strategies.
+This aims at estavlishing a cooperative learning environment in which German and all other languages are welcome.

 The meRLe project was implemented at primary schools in North Rhine-Westphalia, Hesse and Baden-Württemberg.
-The participating teachers received free, scientifically based training on the support programme as well as accompanying teaching materials.
-Teachers are offered suggestions on how they can further promote the German reading skills of children who speak several languages without having to speak these languages themselves.
+The participating teachers received free, scientifically based training on the program as well as accompanying teaching materials.
+Teachers were offered suggestions on how they can further promote the German reading skills of students who speak several languages without having to speak these languages themselves.
 We have scientifically monitored the use of the method in the classroom.
-This enables us to find out more about the conditions under which the method is particularly effective.
+This enabled us to examine the effectiveness of the program and the conditions under which the method is particularly effective.

 Duration: